trioderegion/warpgate/README.md

 * `tokenDoc` {TokenDocument} Reads the mutation stack information from this token

 `return value` {MutationStack} Locked instance of a token actor's mutation stack.

+### MutationStack Class Fields

+`last`: The last mutation added to the mutation stack, or undefined if none present.

+`stack`: Mutation stack according to its lock state.

 ### MutationStack Class Methods